 Having assessed the aforementioned definitions, I will humbly submit my own definition of leadership for your consideration and critique.
 I personally believe my definition paints a picture of leadership that is specific, clear, tangible, and measurable, something many of the other definitions–though great don’t address as effectively.

-I break my definition down as follows:
+I break my definition down further as follows:

 – is a servant (who)